 The Phase III (2013-2015) builds on this analysis and will further advice on options to address policy barriers to sector competitiveness.
 This Phase will also transfer OECD know-how and methodologies to Ukrainian policy makers and government representatives in order to support the effective implementation of the recommendations and to put in place a sustainable policy reform mechanism in Ukraine for private sector competitiveness.
 The project’s Phase III is co-financed by the European Union and the Government of Sweden.

-The capacity building seminar will give a space to participants to exchange experiences and discuss common issues with regard to the development of strategies, programmes and actions in line with the OECD recommendations stemming from the Project.
-In particular it will consider the role of rural co-operatives in supporting SMEs financing and in enhancing skills for Agribusinesses, particularly SMEs.
-Participants will have the opportunity to present their own programmes and policies, and to discuss with international expert and practitioners the approaches and policy options adopted to tackle similar challenges.
+The capacity building seminar gave a space to participants to exchange experiences and discussed common issues with regard to the development of strategies, programmes and actions in line with the OECD recommendations stemming from the Project.
+In particular it considered the role of rural co-operatives in supporting SMEs financing and in enhancing skills for Agribusinesses, particularly SMEs.
+Participants had the opportunity to present their own programmes and policies, and to discuss with international expert and practitioners the approaches and policy options adopted to tackle similar challenges.

-The capacity building seminar is targeted at a selected group of Ukrainian policy makers, including representatives of the Ministry of Agricultural Policy and Food and the Ministry of Economic Development and Trade.
-Representatives of industry associations and other relevant stakeholders will be invited to take part in the event.
-The participants will be invited to actively participate in the sessions by preparing case studies from their own experience and share knowledge with the experts.
+The capacity building seminar was targeted at a selected group of Ukrainian policy makers, including representatives of the Ministry of Agricultural Policy and Food and the Ministry of Economic Development and Trade.
+Representatives of industry associations and other relevant stakeholders were invited to take part in the event.
+The participants were invited to actively participate in the sessions by preparing case studies from their own experience and share knowledge with the experts.

-The 4-day seminar will be structured around discussion in working groups based on input from case studies presented by the Ukrainian participants and OECD expert presentations on the policy strategies that governments have used in this field.
-Inputs from international experts and OECD staff will provide a framework for discussion, and all sessions will be facilitated in order to bring out common conclusions.
+The 4-day seminar was structured around discussion in working groups based on input from case studies presented by the Ukrainian participants and OECD expert presentations on the policy strategies that governments have used in this field.
+Inputs from international experts and OECD staff provided a framework for discussion, and all sessions were facilitated in order to bring out common conclusions.

-The seminar is conceived as a system aimed at establishing a common knowledge and experience exchange platform among the participants, rather than a traditional and conventional “vertical capacity building” event.
-New and fresh knowledge is expected to be generated through such exchanges and due to the combination of the experience and knowledge all the participants will bring.
+The seminar was conceived as a system aimed at establishing a common knowledge and experience exchange platform among the participants, rather than a traditional and conventional “vertical capacity building” event.
+New and fresh knowledge was expected to be generated through such exchanges and due to the combination of the experience and knowledge all the participants brought.